ghc-proposals/ghc-proposals/proposals/0000-deriving-superclasses.rst

-``Traversable`` and ``Applicative``/``Monad`` can for ``Functor``'s ``fmap``), neither class is a superclass of the other, and both instances are declared for a given data type, an error will be emitted saying that the method cannot be derived, and ask that the user implement the method themselves.
+``Traversable`` and ``Applicative``/``Monad`` can for ``Functor``'s ``fmap``), neither class is a superclass of the other, and both instances are declared for a given data type, an error will be emitted saying that the method cannot be derived due to ambiguity, and ask that the user implement the method themselves.

 General example
 ^^^^^^^^^^^^^^^